MewsSystems/gitbook-distributor-guide/distributor-widget/advanced-guide.md

 ### Payment Gateways

 Payment gateway is used to securely handle customer payments.
 A configuration is done once, when the property is set up.
-Mews Distributor client can use it with minimal setup.
+Official Mews Distributor client can use it with minimal setup.
 Currently Distributor supports these payment gateways:

 * [Mews Merchant](https://www.mews.com/products/merchan://www.mews.com/products/merchant)